by Tim Gilmore, 6/6/2012

 In the late 1980s and early 1990s, a lot of the neighborhood Southern Baptists became concerned about Satanism in their teenaged children.
 These children wore their hair long, wore black clothing, and listened to violent music.
 Several teenaged boys with dirty long hair would have, if asked, claimed to love Jesus Christ, but had unwittingly begun to find the Devil a more Romantic figure than Jesus, who had once represented long-haired compassionate rebellion, but had come to represent authority figures who did not seem smart enough to understand what was wrong with their kids.

-In 1986 a woman died in bed in a house on Proxima Road, having been born in a mostly black neighborhood in the Great Depression, moved with her family in her adolescence to a higher-class (and white) side of the same neighborhood, bought a showcase home in a new suburban subdivision in 1959.
+In 1986 a woman died in bed in a house on Proxima Road, having been born in the Great Depression in a neighborhood first built for freed slaves, moved with her family in her adolescence to a higher class (and white) side of the same neighborhood, bought a showcase home in a new suburban subdivision in 1959.
 She died five years before the Crack House across the street caught fire in the middle of a winter night.

 Prior to 1980, the small concrete house was large, filled with imaginary friends, shadows of witches in the middle of the night, where a little boy fell in love with them and became terrified of them as well.